pantaluna/esp32_mjd_components/components/mjd_sht3x/README.md

 - It is important to have stable I2C connections.
 - Use **good quality breadboards**.
 Many have bad contacts, especially the ones that have been used for a month in the lab.
 - Use **short, good quality Dupont cables**.
-In my experience a stock Dupont cable of 30cm is too long when using these modules on a breadboards (especially for the SCL and SDA connections).
+In my experience a stock Dupont cable of 30cm is too long when using these modules on a breadboard (especially for the SCL and SDA connections).
 A 5cm Dupont cable always works.
 - It is better to solder everything together on **a PCB** as soon as possible and use quality AWG22 wires and connectors.
 - Guidelines "Topic: I2C flakiness:  best strategy to identify and fix?" https://forum.arduino.cc/index.php?topic=509323.0